Cox Enterprises: Cox Communications

 Cox Communications is the third-largest U.S. cable company, serving approximately 6 million residences and businesses.
 It provides advanced digital video, Internet, telephone and home security and automation services over its own nationwide IP network.

 Cox Communications formed an alliance with the Cleveland Clinic to take Healthcare to the home in February 2015.
 The company has also been deploying residential gigabit internet service.

 In 2019, Cox Communications earned the No. 11 spot on the 2019 DiversityInc Top 50 Companies for Diversity list.
-This marks the fourteenth time the company has been recognized among the nation’s corporate diversity leaders.
+This marks the fourteenth time the company has been recognized among the nation's corporate diversity leaders.

+As of May 16, 2025, Cox Communications will merge with Charter Communications, with the resulting company retaining the Cox Communications name.
+Cox Enterprises will own 23% of the combined company, and replace Liberty Media as the provider of long-term capital to Charter.